Facts at a glance

 Asiana Fleet, Seats, Lounges, Food

 Asiana Airlines (formerly known as Seoul Airlines) has rapidly expanded since its establishment in 1988, and now has a fleet of 69 aircraft.
 It flies to 21 coutries, and yet for many passengers, it can be an airline that they miss, or don't consider.
 The reason is simple: unless you want to get directly to Seoul, it can be a right pain to fly on it.
-In particular on the popular Kangaroo route from the UK to Australia, Asiana have exceptionally poor connections, taking 2 days in either direction, with an overnight stay in Korea.
+In particular on the popular Kangaroo route from the UK to Australia, Asiana have exceptionally poor connections, taking 2 days in either direction, with an overnight stay in Korea (although you do get a free hotel on the way back).
 Read Asiana Korea Stopover details.

 ASIANA Boeing 777 at Soeul Incheon Airport March 2009